polyphony-chat/docs/docs/Protocol Specifications/core.md

 ID-Certs encompass a subset of the structure of an X.509 certificate.

 ID-Certs have the following structure:

+// TODO: WTF? pDN of actor must be in subject field, not issuer field!

 | Field Description                                                                                   | Special requirements, if any                                                                    | X.509 equivalent                                         |
 | --------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- | -------------------------------------------------------- |